How to install and configure a firewall in 4 simple steps

 What Is a Firewall?

 A firewall is a security barrier that separates your internal network from external threats.
 It acts like a fence with a gatekeeper.
-It monitors and filters incoming and outgoing data based on preset security rules.
+Firewall gets their name from actual firewalls found in buildings that act as a barrier to prevent fire from going over either side of the wall.
+In the same vein, firewalls in cybersecurity monitor and filter incoming and outgoing data based on preset security rules.

 You can think of a firewall as a security guard at a private building: